Southend-on-Sea: Airport

 London Southend Airport was developed from the military airfield at Rochford; it was opened as a civil airport in 1935.
 The airport was the UK's third-busiest airport during the 1960s, behind Heathrow and Manchester, before passenger numbers dropped off in the 1970s.
 In 2008, Stobart Group bought the lease for £21 million.
 A rebuilding of the airport was completed during 2010.
 It now offers scheduled flights to destinations across Europe, corporate and recreational flights, aircraft maintenance and training for pilots and engineers.
-It is served by Southend Airport railway station, on the Shenfield–Southend line, part of the Great Eastern Main Line.
+It is served by Southend Airport railway station, on the Shenfield–Southend line.